 Nursing Public Health - Alternative Learning Assignments

 Upcoming Deadline June 1st, 2020: If you plan to take a practicum course during Fall Quarter (August 31st, 2020), you will need to submit your application by June 1st, 2020 via Meditrek.
 Please take the time to review the appropriate preceptors and field sites for your course as well as the application process.
 You can find manuals, FAQs, Webinars and any required forms here.

 MEDITREK CREDENTIALS: If you are beginning your first practicum Fall Quarter you should receive your Meditrek login information by March 15th.
 If you do not receive your account information, please contact us so we can ensure you receive it with plenty of time to have your application in by June 1st, 2020.

-As Dean, Dr. Andrea Lindell oversees the organizational and governance structure within the school.
-Dr. Lindell also oversees program directors and academic coordinators in full-time faculty positions who provide curricular and faculty oversight and supervision to doctoral prepared faculty teaching didactic courses and clinical faculty who hold master’s degrees with certification in needed specialty areas.
+As Dean, Dr. George Zangaro oversees the organizational and governance structure within the school.
+Dr. Zangaro also oversees program directors and academic coordinators in full-time faculty positions who provide curricular and faculty oversight and supervision to doctoral prepared faculty teaching didactic courses and clinical faculty who hold master’s degrees with certification in needed specialty areas.